I love short sentences. I really do. In any book filled with a series of long, expansive sentences, a short sentence arrives like a gift.

 What is the effect of short sentences?
 The effect is violence.
 A short sentence can gut punch you.
 They can deliver a surprise with the utmost efficiency.
 They can usher in a fantastic plot revelation with a deft flick of a few syllables.
 They have a power due to their brevity, and they have agility because they have nothing to weigh them down.

 It would be a mistake to call a short sentence a simple sentence.
 Although many short sentences are simple in that they’re not compound or complex or compound/complex, they’re not simple meaning a childish thought, or one easy to comprehend.
 The short sentence can have a complex idea.
 It can deliver a sophisticated or challenging concept.

 Although I dimly remember the gist of lengthy sentences, it’s the short sentences that I quote.
-About half of the examples below I remembered from memory (the rest I had to look up).
+About half of the examples below I remembered from memory.

 If you want a short sentence definition, it’s impossible to give a limit.
 Is it defined by word count or letter count?
 These things don’t matter.
 A short sentence is not under 7 words or under 20 syllables.
 You recognize a short sentence when you see one.
 And the short sentence is also defined by its surroundings: a sentence might not be short when surrounded by ten-word sentences, but when surrounded by 100-word sentences, it seems like a dwarf.

 If you’re like me, you want to write short sentences that make the reader stop and reread them, make them ponder them late at night, make them quote to their friends.
 So let’s get started.
 This list of beautiful short sentence examples should help you write sentences that stun and dazzle.